NYC Dog License

 It’s the Law

 Per New York State law, every dog owner in New York must license his/her dog with relevant authorities.
-The New York City Health Code stipulates that all dogs must be licensed and the license attached to the dog’s collar or harness when out in public.
+The New York City Health Code stipulates that all dogs must be licensed and a license attached to the dog’s collar or harness when out in public.
 The license must be renewed each year.
 If for any reason you get caught with an unlicensed dog, you’ll be hit with a hefty fine of $200, which is costlier than the license fee.

 In essence, you can avoid being on the wrong side of the law by having your dog licensed.
 You should also make sure that the license is renewed annually and is up to date.